Distributed Indexing¶

 - the caller invokes Lance segment build APIs for one distributed build

-- Lance discovers the relevant worker outputs, then plans and builds index artifacts
+- Lance plans and builds index artifacts from the worker outputs supplied by the caller

 - the built artifacts are committed into the dataset manifest